sebv/node-wd-sync/doc/JS-DOC.md

 ## usage

-When creating a new browser with remote, an extra mode option need to be passed.
+When creating a new browser with remote, an extra 'mode' option need to be passed.

 All the methods from [wd](http://github.com/admc/wd) are available.
 The element retrieval